 Marketing is a wide-ranging business promotion model that comprises designing the product, development, production/manufacturing of the product, and promotion.
 Marketing is limited to the promotional aspect of this business, but marketers and marketing play a pivotal part during the production phases of the product or services to refine marketability and successful promotion of the product.
 The marketing mix is a term with wide meaning, and a broad spectrum of different areas covered related to the products and services.

 Categorization of Marketing Mix Strategies or Principles as Per the Type of Industries:

-There is a different type of industries or organization providing different types of services, and so we do have different types of marketing mix strategies based on the type of industry or the services they are providing to their customers including:
+There is different type of industries or organization providing different types of services, and so we do have different types of marketing mix strategies based on the type of industry or the services they are providing to their customers including:

-1. Contemporary / Digital Marketing Mix
+1. Contemporary/Digital Marketing Mix

-This is the most dominant marketing mix strategy, which focusses on four Ps of marketing, namely product, price, place, and promotion of the product, which is basically used for making the management decisions related to the business.
+This is the most dominant marketing mix strategy, which focuses on four Ps of marketing, namely product, price, place, and promotion of the product, which is basically used for making the management decisions related to the business.

 2. Extended Marketing Mix